JoshuaSamuelNichols/NMS-Nationality-Analysis/README.md

 - Data analytics using Jupyter Notebook
 - Interactive pie charts and graphs showcasing the distribution of nationalities among NMS clients.
 - Easy-to-use interface built with Plotly Dash for seamless navigation and exploration of the data.
-- Open-source project with an MIT License, allowing for free use, modification, and distribution.

 ## Requirements